-The 'Header' block is self-contained in that it includes its own checksum (CRC1), and would normally carry information such as the addresses of the called and calling parties, the number of following blocks in the frame (if any) and miscellaneous control information.
-The 'Intermediate' block(s) contain only data, the checksum for all of the data in the 'Intermediate' and 'Last' blocks (CRC2) being contained at the end of the 'Last' block.
+The 'Header' block is self-contained in that it includes its own checksum (CRC1), and would normally carry information such as the address of the calling and called parties, the number of following blocks in the frame (if any) and miscellaneous control information.

+The 'Intermediate' block(s) contain only data, the checksum at the end of the 'Last' block (CRC2) also checks the data in any preceding 'Intermediate' blocks.